vignesh-murugan-dev/Communities/CONTRIBUTING.md

 ## 📝 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the GPL 3.0 License.